-We are currently completing IND-enabling studies and plan to start a combined Phase 1/2 clinical trial in the first half of 2020.
+We submitted our IND for BDTX-189 in November 2019, which was accepted by the FDA on December 13, 2019, and plan to start a combined Phase 1/2 clinical trial in the first half of 2020.
 We intend to pursue a tumor agnostic development strategy.
 We have designed the initial study to be a combined Phase 1/2 clinical trial which is intended to allow a seamless transition from the Phase 1 dose-escalation portion into a Phase 2 portion to expedite development of this product candidate.
 The Phase 1 portion is designed to evaluate multiple ascending oral doses of BDTX-189 to assess the safety, tolerability and pharmacokinetic profile in order to determine the recommended Phase 2 dose.
 We have designed our Phase 1 portion to allow for greater flexibility and precision to determine the appropriate dose for further clinical evaluation.
-The Phase 1 trial is a two-step process where step one is a single-patient cohort, accelerated dose-escalation process until grade 2 drug-related adverse events are observed.
-Step 2 is designed to provide the flexibility to enroll three or more patients, which is intended to allow evaluation of drug tolerability as well as enrollment of patients with allosteric ErbB mutations at relevant exposures to evaluate early anti-tumor proof-of-concept.
+The Phase 1 trial is a two-step process where step one is a single-patient cohort, accelerated dose-escalation process until grade 2 drugrelated adverse events are observed.
+Step 2 is designed to provide the flexibility to enroll three or more patients, which is intended to allow evaluation of drug tolerability as well as enrollment of patients with allosteric ErbB mutations at relevant exposures to evaluate early antitumor proof-of-concept.
 The study is planned to primarily evaluate once daily dosing, but may also assess more frequent dosing schedules, such as twice daily, if the drug pharmacology or patient tolerability suggest this could be a better approach.
-In the Phase 1 portion, we plan to enroll up to 80 patients with advanced or metastatic solid tumors for whom no standard therapy is available or for whom standard therapy is considered unsuitable or intolerable, as determined by the investigator.
+In the Phase 1 portion, we plan to enroll up to 84 patients with advanced or metastatic solid tumors for whom no standard therapy is available or for whom standard therapy is considered unsuitable or intolerable, as determined by the investigator.
 In the Phase 1 portion, we plan to enroll patients with solid tumors that have alterations that may be associated with BDTX-189 anti-tumor activity based on preclinical data such as allosteric HER2 or HER3 mutation, EGFR/HER2 exon 20 insertion mutation, HER2 amplified/overexpressing tumor, EGFR exon 19 deletion or L858R mutation.
 We are targeting completion of the Phase 1 dose-escalation portion by the first half of 2021.
 Preliminary efficacy data from Phase 1 patients with targeted allosteric mutations may further inform the optimal population for the Phase 2 portion of the trial.